JBioInf/veclab.github.io/_posts/publication/2016-09-19-quantifying-social-contacts-in-a-household-setting-of-rural-kenya.md

 </figure>

 <p class="text-justify lead">
-Our cultural, economic and mobility characteristics determine whom we interact with and for how long.
 Everyday, we interact with people from different social, demographic, economic, cultural and mobility backgrounds.
 These backgrounds determine whom we meet, where we meet, and the duration of the interaction.
 </p>

 <p class="text-justify lead">
 In epidemiology, these characteristics are important in the spread of infections that require close or direct physical contact, such influenza, RSV, measles and other respiratory illnesses.
 For example, the probability of a school child acquiring infection from fellow students or siblings could be higher compared to acquiring it from a friend.
 This can be explained by the fact that, a school child will spend more time either at school or at home.
 Spending more time at school, increasing their chances of acquiring an infection from fellow students at these locations.
 </p>

 <p class="text-justify lead">
 Data on individual interactions and how they shape the transmission events is difficult to collect and obtain.
 A novel way of collecting this data is use of electronic proximity sensors where participants wear the sensors for a number of days.
 Each sensor detects and records the “sighting” of a similar tag worn by different participant when they come to close proximity.